KatanaGraph/katana/lonestar/analytics/cpu/k-shortest-paths/README.md

   graphs, such as road networks.
 Its performance is sensitive to the *delta* parameter, which is provided as a power-of-2 at the commandline. *delta* parameter should be tuned for every input graph
-* topo/topoTile algorithms typically perform the best on low diameter graphs, such as social networks and RMAT graphs
-* All algorithms rely on CHUNK_SIZE for load balancing,
+* All algorithms rely on kChunkSize for load balancing,